privacyidea/privacyidea/doc/webui/container_view.rst

 User
 ----

-To assign a user the realm and user name have to be selected.
-Clicking on the assigned users name, redirects to the users detail page.
+To assign a user select a realm and start typing the users name.
+Select one of the suggested users and assign it to the container by clicking on the 'Assign User' button.
+Clicking on the assigned users name, redirects to the :ref:'user_details'  page.

 Tokens
 ------

-On the bottom of the container details page, all contained tokens are listed.
-You can enable and disable each token and reset the fail counter.
-Additionally, the tokens can be removed from the container or deleted.
-If a token from another user is in the container, the user will only see the serial and all token actions are disabled.
+At the bottom of the container details page, all the tokens in the container are listed.
+You can enable and disable each token and reset the failure counter.
+You can also remove or delete tokens from the container.
+If another user's token is in the container, the user will only see the serial and all token actions will be disabled.

-There are two options to add tokens to the container.
-First, a new token can be enrolled.
-The user is redirected to the enroll page where the user of the container and the container are preselected.
+There are two ways to add tokens to the container.
+Firstly, a new token can be enrolled.
+The user will be redirected to the enrollment page where the user of the container and the container are pre-selected.
 The second option is to add an existing token.
-Clicking on the button 'Add Tokens to Container' opens a token table with all tokens the administrator or user is allowed to see.
-Per default only tokens that are not yet in a container are displayed.
+Clicking on the 'Add Tokens to Container' button will open a token table with all the tokens that the administrator or user is allowed to see.
+By default, only tokens that are not yet in a container are displayed.
 Deselecting this option displays all tokens.
-Adding a token which is already in a container to another container removes it from the old container.
-The token list can be filtered and sorted by the different token attributes.
+Adding a token that is already in a container to another container removes it from the previous container.
+The token list can be filtered and sorted by various token attributes.

 .. figure:: images/container_details_add_tokens.png
    :width: 500